 How do I know?
-Because I am a trichster of more than TWO DECADES!
+Because I have dealt with Trichotillomania for more than TWO DECADES!
 Hi!
 My name is Aneela & yep, I pull out my hair.
 I'm not ashamed of it.
 And if you pull, you aren't ashamed of it either.

 Now while Mayo Clinic & Wikipedia will tell you "what is trichotillomania?"
 I'll tell you too & I'll one up 'em - I'll tell you how you can take control of it.

 But first, let's learn about this medical, mental health condition that 1 in 25 people suffers from to a debilitating degree, shall we?